 It's sunny!
 Oh, it started to rain...
 Now it is...
 With these weather crafts for kids have fun no matter what the weather is!
 These projects would be great for a weather themed study.
 Find activities for wind, rain, or snow.

-This is a great weather crafts for kids that shows the different types of weather you can have - sometimes even in a single spring day :)
+This is a great weather crafts for kids that show the different types of weather you can have – sometimes even in a single spring day :)

 Cut the top off the water bottle.
 Cut around the sides in a spiral.
 The cut should be about 1 inch wide.

 Cut out a sun from yellow craft foam.
 Cut out two clouds and two snowflakes from white.
-Cut out three teardrop shapes out of blue for raindrops.
+Then cut out three teardrop shapes out of blue for raindrops.

 “I will huff and puff, and blow your….” oh wait, that was the big bad wolf, not the wind.
 Well, even if a cold wind can chill you, it can still be fun.
 Without it, we couldn't fly our kites or hear the wind chimes.